 If the pump is defective, it can cause the jets to keep running, even if the water in the hot tub is above the set point and when the hot tub is not having one of its regular filtration cycles.

-The pump of your hot tub is used to power the jets and pull water through the heater.
+The pump of your hot tub is used to power the jets with water and pull it through the heater.

 Your hot tub pump is connected to some electrical components that basically send information to the pump, telling it to run when the jets are needed.